popeadam/Kometa/docs/config/files.md

 ??? blank "`default` - Used to run one of the built-in [Kometa Defaults](../defaults/guide.md) file.<a class="headerlink" href="#default" title="Permanent link">¶</a>"

-    <div id="default" />Used to run a built-in Kometa Defaults file.
+    <div id="default" />Used to run a built-in Kometa Defaults File.
 The values you'd enter here are listed in the
     [default usage guide](../defaults/guide.md).

     ???+ example "Example"